Third Saturday in October: Notable games

+1951: The matchup between Alabama and Tennessee was the first game of football played in the Deep South to be televised.

 1964: In 1964, David Ray gave the Crimson Tide an early 3–0 lead after he connected on a 30-yard field goal in the first quarter.
 Alabama then extended their lead to 16–0 at halftime with a pair of second-quarter touchdowns.
 The first came on a one-yard Steve Sloan run and the second after Wayne Cook blocked a Tennessee punt that Gaylon McCollough returned 22-yards for a touchdown.
 The Volunteers cut the Tide's lead in half to 16–8 with a seven-yard Hal Wantland touchdown run and two-point conversion in the third quarter.
 A 23-yard Ray field goal in the fourth quarter provided for the final 19–8 Alabama victory.

 1965: In a game that saw multiple turnovers result in failed touchdown opportunities, Alabama tied Tennessee 7–7 at Legion Field.
 After a scoreless first quarter, both teams scored their only touchdown in the second.
 Stan Mitchell scored first for the Vols on a one-yard run and Steve Sloan followed for Alabama with his one-yard run.
 The Crimson Tide had a chance to win the game in the final minute of the game.
 With only 0:36 remaining in the game, Alabama had possession at the Tennessee six-yard line.
 However, Alabama quarterback Ken Stabler thought the Tide gained a first down on the previous play and threw the ball out-of-bounds on a fourth down play and turned the ball over on downs back to the Vols.
 Tennessee then ran out the clock for the tie.